Severe Economic Hardship

 - After you receive your updated I-20 from ISS, make a copy.
 Include the copy of your new I-20 along with the other documents listed above.

-If your I-765 mailing address is in Tennessee (including APSU ISS) mail the entire application to:
+- If your I-765 mailing address is in Tennessee (including APSU ISS) mail the entire

 P.O.
 Box 660867